danilars111/FQ-CoDel-Sim/README.md

 If a newer version of python is prefered we can't garuantee that the code works as intended.

-Salabim framework:
+Salabim library:

-Use pip to install the Salabim framework by typing
+Use pip to install the Salabim library by typing

 **pip install salabim**